 As your loved one ages, it is inevitable that he or she will experience a decline in physical and mental health.
 It may be particularly painful and shocking to family members when an elderly loved one starts to lose their memory due to Alzheimer’s disease.

-While women over 65 are more likely to suffer from this disease, younger individuals both male and female are still susceptible to early onset of the disease.
-If your loved one suffers from this disease, it can be tremendously helpful to be mentally prepared to support your loved one through an emotional trying period in their (and your) lives.
+While women over 65 are more likely to suffer from this disease, younger individuals, both male, and female, are still susceptible to early onset of the disease.
+If your loved one suffers from this disease, it can be tremendously helpful to be mentally prepared to support your loved one through an emotionally trying period in their (and your) lives.

 When an elderly parent begins to exhibits signs of illness or an inability to manage their household, their loved ones might already be thinking about nursing homes and long-term care.